intjelic/python-sfml/doc/source/c_api.rst

 teach you how to use Cython to speed up the extension writing using the **Cython API** provided by pySFML.

-Before you start, things should be cleared in your head: Cython is a language on its own.
+Before you start, things should be clear in your head: Cython is a language on its own.
 It accepts both syntax: C++ and Python syntax.
-Once the code compiled, it results a Python extension (which is a standard shared library - almost).
+Once the code is compiled, it results a Python extension (which is a standard shared library - almost).

 I won't teach you Cython but instead I will give you a working example